For a free demo, questions about DB-Harbour,

 ...To fully utilize and benefit from it!

-Don't hesitate to ask us for a presentation, demo version or pricing of DB-Harbour.
-Write to dbh@data-appstairs.com or simply call us on +49 (0) 9131 6824 300.
+Don't hesitate to ask us for a presentation, demo version, or pricing of DB-Harbour.
+Write to dbh@data-appstairs.com or simply call us at +49 (0) 9131 6824 300.